-However, Za'Darius Smith has signed the Minnesota Vikings following his release.
-The 29-year-old only played in one game last season due to a back injury, so Green Bay made do last season but has now had time to come up with a formal plan.
+However, Za'Darius Smith has signed with the Minnesota Vikings following his release.
+The 29-year-old only played in one game last season because of a back injury, so Green Bay made do last season but has now had time to come up with a formal plan.

 Part of that plan involved drafting Kingsley Enagbare, who will compete with Jonathan Garvin.
 Preston Smith and Gary were on the field for 63 percent of the snaps last season, and Garvin was the third option, playing 36.6 percent of the snaps.